What is climate change doing to us here in Michigan?

 INCREASED RISKS TO THE GREAT LAKES

 Climate change is exacerbating a range of threats to the Great Lakes.
+Rapid transitions between high and low water levels represent the "new normal."
 Heavier rainfall is increasing runoff from farms and cities, which leads to more nitrates, phosphates, E Coli, and other pollutants entering waterways.
-This pollution contributes to beach closings and algae blooms, like the harmful algae bloom in Lake Erie that shut down Toledo’s drinking water supply in 2014.
+This pollution contributes to beach closings and algae blooms like the harmful algae bloom in Lake Erie that shut down Toledo’s drinking water supply in 2014.
 Increased temperatures have also reduced winter ice cover on the Great Lakes, which may lengthen the commercial navigation system but also may allow more evaporation to occur causing lake levels to decline.
 Climate change is also changing the range and distribution of certain fish species, allowing more invasive species, and degrading beach health.

 PUBLIC HEALTH RISKS